mjordan/islandora_workbench_docs/docs/exporting_media.md

   This will result in the columns `file` (for the original file), `extracted` (containing the path to the extracted text files), `service` ((containing the path to the service files)), and `thumbnail` ((containing the path to the thumbnail files).

-## Using the CSV ID to node ID map

-The "[CSV ID to node ID map](/islandora_workbench_docs/csv_id_to_node_id_map/)" contains data that relates the value of the "id" column (or whatever column you define using `id_field`) in `create` task CSV to its corrsponding node ID.
-Workbench provides a script that lets you export this data for reuse, for example as the basis for `update` tasks.

 ## Using a Drupal View to generate a media report as CSV